-New proceedings were commenced with similar claims were nonetheless filed by IT Ltd., both for itself and on behalf of International Holdings Ltd. and Korek Telecom, against CS Ltd. and Mr. Sirwan Saber Mustafa.
+New proceedings were commenced with similar claims were nonetheless filed by IT Ltd., both for itself and on behalf of International Holdings Ltd ("IH"). and Korek Telecom, against CS Ltd. and Mr. Sirwan Saber Mustafa.
 On 25 August 2020, IT Ltd. filed its second amended (and current) request for arbitration for itself and in the name and on behalf of International Holdings Ltd. The tribunal has been constituted, and IT Ltd.'s application to pursue derivative claims on behalf of International Holdings Ltd. and Korek Telecom was submitted in December 2020.

 The tribunal held a preliminary hearing in February 2021 to adjudicate IT Ltd.'s application to bring derivative claims on behalf of International Holdings Ltd (including whether the tribunal has jurisdiction over such an application).
-A decision is expected in March 2021.
-The parties will then make a series of sequential submissions on the merits, and engage in disclosure, with the hearing on the merits scheduled for late March/early April 2022.
+By order dated 16 March 2021, the Tribunal granted IT Ltd. permission to file most of the derivative claims at issue.
+On April 23, 2021, IT Ltd. submitted its Statement of Claim on the merits.
+The parties will now make a series of sequential submissions on the merits, and engage in disclosure, with the hearing on the merits scheduled for late March/early April 2022.